 And that’s the thing that this is all about we will be taking a closer look at the best slow cookers with locking lids.

 So how do I measure if the slow cooker with a locking lid is safe?

 Well, in this game you have two most important things.

 The first one is how easy and secure locks are on lids.
 How easy it is to lock them, to handle them, to open them, to use them in general.
 Is it messy or fiddly to do?
 Are there any issues while using them?

 The second most important thing is if the usage is somehow diminished by the fact that a slow cooker has locking clips and is it still a great product.

 So these are my two main categories, and I will be judging each so cooker based upon those.

 Hamilton Beach Extra-Large Stay or Go Portable 10-Quart Slow Cooker With Lid Lock

 As with the biggest (and I mean literally biggest) participant on our list.
-The 10-quart extra-large slow cooker that earned his own review here, it is not different.
+The 10-quart extra-large slow cooker that earned his own review here, is not different.

 Not only that, it can fit a massive chunk of meat in itself, but it also has robust locks.
 They are great at keeping everything inside, but you need your strong average man or good old grandma to lock them.